-It was then decreed that Thomas Jostlein and Roger Rocco were using “the force” to play music.
+It was then decreed that Thomas Jostlein and Roger Rocco used “the force” to play music.
 They would henceforth be known as Obi-Wan and Yoda, respectively.
 I was ok with this role-playing.
-I got to be Luke Skywalker and Jubilee was always one of the Princesses, Amidala, or Leia, my mother or twin sister.
+I got to be Luke Skywalker, and Jubilee was always one of the Princesses, Amidala, or Leia, my mother or twin sister.
 Obi-Wan and Yoda introduced my conscious mind to the power of the inner musician or subconscious mind.
 Showing me how to access this power to perform at the highest level.
 The following is the story of my quest for a lesson with Yoda and what I learned from Roger Rocco before ever playing a note for him.

 A Promise to Arnold Jacobs

 From our first coffee, Thomas spoke of his former teachers, Arnold Jacobs and Roger Rocco, with great reverence.
 Yoda and Obi-Wan had both studied with Arnold Jacobs as teenagers.
 Arnold Jacobs had a great understanding of what goes on when we play music.
 This understanding led him to focus on the mind’s part in the equation.
 He forced the students to be aware of their thinking while playing their instruments.
 His research into what is going on when we play was extensive.
 This brief excerpt from www.arnoldjacobs.com will help show the extent of his study.